keeperofthenecklace/movieDB/README.md

 When IMDb data is fetched, two things happen.

-First a reports folder is created in the movieDB gem.
+First, a reports folder is created in the movieDB gem folder.

-Second, the fetched data is written to an xls format and stored in the reports directory.
+Next, the fetched data is written to an xls format and stored in the reports directory.

-The file name is 'imdb_' + name title of the films you requested

-For example, the fetched data is written to the report folder as:
+From your terminal you can locate movieDB gem directory like this:

+    $ gem content movieDB

+If you use our above IMDb id, you should find the following xls file.

+Feel free to open it.

-    $ open /reports/imdb_JurassicWorld_Spy.xls
+    $ open ../reports/imdb_JurassicWorld_Spy_.xls

 ## Usage - Analyzing Data From IMDb.